BlockAndMortar/blockandmortar.xyz/content/newsletter/14.new-laws-for-digital-goods-and-keeping-track-of-web3-assets/index.md

 ---
-title: New laws for digital goods?
-And keeping track of web3 assets
+title: "#14 - New laws for digital goods?
+And keeping track of web3 assets"
 published_at: 2022-08-02
 ---